Smoke Bomb Photography Guide For A Better Vibe

 Cristian Negroni developed a dynamic sequence of friends running on the beach with smoke bombs, which was shot by Cristian Negroni.
 When THAT shot a series of images representing traditional Thai costumes, he used smoke bombs to create a mysterious mood.

-The Best Way to Use Smoke Bombs for Your Wedding Photography
+05. Best Way to Use Smoke Bombs for Your Wedding

 The fireworks display is about to begin!
 We enjoy a good smoke bomb photograph and judging by the response to this particular photograph, we’re not alone.
 Whatever you use them for, whether it’s engagement photos, a fun trip, or simply adding a splash of color to your shots, the effect is undeniable.